The Hognose Snake Plays Dead in Dramatic Fashion

 Thanatosis is the animalistic art of playing dead.
-Much of the time, it's a last-ditch effort to stay alive.
-Creatures who use this strategy tend to be small and slow-moving.
-Against a bigger, faster predator, the typical "fight or flight" response doesn't always work.
-The good news is, predators might not touch an otherwise easy meal if it goes into thanatosis.
+Creatures who use this strategy — such as the hognose snake — tend to be small and slow-moving.
+After all, against a bigger, faster predator, the typical "fight or flight" response doesn't always work.

 Advertisement

-Hognose snakes have facial scales that give them upturned snouts.
-These are used to push aside dirt, sand and leaf litter as the critters search for food.
+Hognose snakes have facial scales that give them an upturned nose.
+These are used to push aside dirt, sandy soil and leaf litter as the critters search for food.

 North American species belong to the snake genus Heterodon.
 Other so-named "hognose snakes" dwell in Madagascar and South America.
 But even though all three groups have upturned noses, they're classified under separate genera by reptile experts.